dburr/linux-ibeacon/README.md

 the [Bluetooth 4.0 LE][BLE] standard.
 To test whether your adapter is LE-compatible, issue the following command:

-`hcitool lescan`
+`sudo hcitool lescan`

 If you see either nothing, or a list of MAC addresses (`aa:bb:cc:dd:ee:ff`) then your adapter supports Bluetooth LE.
 If, on the other hand, you see any error messages in the output, then your adapter does not support LE.
+(This command will continuously scan for devices, so to exit it press `Control-C.)

 If you don't have a LE-capable adapter, the [Plugable USB Bluetooth 4.0 Low Energy Micro Adapter][USB-BT-LE] is an inexpensive, low-profile USB Bluetooth adapter that is known to work well with Linux.